About the 2023 Summer Child Health Research Internship

 The Department of Pediatrics offers summer research opportunities for rising high school seniors, college students and first-year medical students.
-Students will work in the lab with members of the Department of Pediatrics faculty at Children's Hospital Colorado/University of Colorado on the Anschutz Medical Campus.
+Students will work in the lab with members of the Department of Pediatrics faculty at Children's Hospital Colorado and the University of Colorado on the Anschutz Medical Campus.

 The summer program will introduce students to research opportunities related to child health.
 The summer internships will include opportunities for students to participate in a lecture research series as well as present their research at the completion of the summer internship.

 Meet the 2023 research program faculty.

 Dates: The 2023 summer program will begin Monday, June 5, 2023 and end Friday, August 4, 2023.